Functions for Sorting with R

 The first thing is to print the five-number summary so that if something went really wrong (amplifier saturation, large noise increase) it will be readily detected.
 It is then a good idea to print after each peeling round the total number of detected events, the number of events attributed to each neuron and the number of unclassified events.
 At the end we want to print these same numbers obtained from the whole peeling procedure.
 The function will also return in a list the following elements:

-• residual: A residual trace (the data minus the prediction).
+predX). - residual: A residual trace (the data minus the prediction).

-• unknown: An events object containing the unclassified events (for quick monitoring in case of problems).
+eventsobject containing the unclassified events (for quick monitoring in case of problems). - centers: A version of

-• counts: A vector with the total number of events, the number of events from each neuron and the number of unclassified events.
+centerscomputed from the data just analyzed (so that the user can make a weighted average at will). - counts: A vector with the total number of events, the number of events from each neuron and the number of unclassified events.

 3.1.2 all_at_once definition